Blog/Scraping XDA Forums

 Stage 4: Redis to RocksDB

 As the script was running in the background, I searched for a solution to Redis' memory problem.
-According to one old article I found, Redis does have a Redis on Flash module, but it is underneath a proprietrary license.
+According to one article I found, Redis does have a Redis on Flash module, but it is underneath a proprietrary license.
 KeysDB did have a KeysDB on Flash option, but KeysDB was discontinued a few years ago so I didn't want to go with that.
-Initially, I began writing my own KV by appending keys and values to two separate binary files and sorting the keys manually.
-While, I was looking for solutions to problems I was running into with my KV, I ran into RocksDB, which solved the exact issue I had.
+DragonflyDB released their Flash feature a few weeks after I was searching for a solution.